ARM-software/arm-systemready/SystemReady-band/README.md

 ## Prebuilt Images
-- Prebuilt images for each release are available in the prebuilt_images folder.
-You can either choose to use these images or build your own image by following the build steps.
-- To access the prebuilt_images, click [prebuilt_images](prebuilt_images/)
+- Prebuilt images for each release are available in the prebuilt_images folder.To access the prebuilt_images, click [prebuilt_images](prebuilt_images/).
 - The prebuilt images are archived after compression to the .xz format.
-On Linux, use the xz utility to uncompress the image `xz -d systemready_acs_live_image.img.xz`.
+On Linux, use the xz utility to uncompress the image <br />
+  `xz -d  systemready_acs_live_image.img.xz` <br />
    On Windows, use the 7zip or a similar utility.
-- If you choose to use the prebuilt image, skip the build steps and navigate to the [Verification](#Verification) section below.
+- If you choose to use the prebuilt image, skip the build steps and navigate to the [Verification on Arm Neoverse N2 reference design](#verification-on-arm-neoverse-n2-reference-design).

-## Steps to Manually Build an Image
+## Steps to Manually Build Image

 ### Prerequisites
 Before starting the ACS build, ensure that the following requirements are met: